uio-bmi/compairr-benchmarking/README.md

 The Python scripts [read_tool_benchmark_files.py](scripts/figures/read_tool_benchmark_files.py) and [read_compairr_log_files.py](scripts/figures/read_compairr_log_files.py)
 should first be used to parse the GNU time files and CompAIRR log files respectively.
-The produced output files [tool_stats_agg.tsv](results/aggregated_results/tool_stats_agg.tsv) and [compairr_time_parts.tsv](results/aggregated_results/compairr_time_parts.tsv), as well as the files in the folder [emerson](results/emerson) are used by the R script [figures.R](scripts/figures/figures.R) to create the figures.
+The produced output files [tool_stats_agg.tsv](results/aggregated_results/tool_stats_agg.tsv) and [compairr_time_parts.tsv](results/aggregated_results/compairr_time_parts.tsv), as well as the files in the folder [emerson](results/emerson) are used by the R script [figures.R](scripts/figures/figures.R) to create the figures, which can also be found in the folder [figures](results/figures).

 ## References